emacs-helm/helm/README.md

 of all other packages you may install with package.el from (m)elpa.
 See [FAQ](https://github.com/emacs-helm/helm/wiki#faq) for more infos.

+_Note:_ After upgrading from the emacs packaging system you should restart emacs for the changes take effect.

 **Note to Linux Distributions Maintainers**

 `Only the extensions present in the github emacs-helm organisation are supported.`